aakash-dec7/Model-Evolution-Engine/README.md

 ### 5. FAISS Vector Database

-The engine incorporates **FAISS (Facebook AI Similarity Search)** to store high-quality suggestions and generated code that meet a predefined quality threshold (>=25/30).
+The engine incorporates **FAISS (Facebook AI Similarity Search)** to store high-quality suggestions and generated code that meet a predefined quality threshold (≥25/30).
 This database facilitates:

-- Efficient retrieval of past successful modifications.
+- Efficient retrieval of past successful modifications to guide future improvements.

-- Reinforcement learning for iterative performance improvements.
+- Retrieval-Augmented Generation (RAG) by providing high-quality examples as context for subsequent AI-generated refinements.

-- Continuous enhancement of the NMT pipeline based on past refinements.
+- Continuous enhancement of the NMT pipeline through iterative retrieval and refinement based on past successful outputs.

 ### 6. Metadata and Abstract Syntax Tree (AST) Analysis